expressjs/express/.github/pull_request_template.md

-Explain the rational behind the changes and remove this line.
+Explain the rationale behind the changes and remove this line.